-At Gregory Leyh, PC, we specialize in bringing the law to your corner.
-We are dedicated to understanding what results you want and to helping you understand what actions we can take on your behalf.
+Gregory Leyh, P.C. is dedicated to understanding what results you want and helping you understand what actions we can take on your behalf.
 We will work with you every step of the way to make sure that you understand the choices you are making and feel empowered to make them.

 “I feel pleased that the court delivered a strong, compelling statement,” attorney Greg Leyh said.
 “I feel like my clients were heard.”

 An avid explorer of uncharted legal territory, Gregory Leyh finds novel approaches that help

 consumers fight powerful interests.
 During a 30-year legal career, Leyh has held deep-pocketed